Breast cancer is a malignant tumour that starts in breast tissue of a man or woman.

 Like all Peter Mac’s tumour streams, the Breast Service is a collaboration with clinical partners, providing coordinated and comprehensive cancer care.

 Assessment of breast symptoms, diagnosis and management of breast cancer and pre-cancerous diseases is the main focus of our work.
 This care is supported by a multidisciplinary team.

-Patients will receive care from specialist breast surgeons, breast radiologists, breast pathologists, radiation oncologists, medical oncologists and plastic surgeons in association with specialist breast care nurses, psychologists, social workers and additional supportive care services.
+Patients will receive care from specialist breast surgeons, breast radiologists, breast pathologists, radiation oncologists, medical oncologists and plastic surgeons in association with specialist breast care nurse consultants, psychologists, social workers and additional supportive care services.

 We are closely affiliated with the Familial Cancer Centre and the Breast/Ovarian Cancer Risk Management Clinics at Peter Mac and the Royal Melbourne Hospital.
 The Breast Service is actively involved in a number of research programs.